huizezhang-sherry/ETC4860/README.md

 ## Analysis
 - `R` folder contains most of the analysis
 - `data_pre_processing` contains all the material needed for obtaining facial variables from High Court videos

+The intermediate data for each step of the data processing is not uploaded onto github due to its size.
+They are available on request.